Hereford Town Hall

 Hereford Town Hall is a municipal building in St Owen's Street, Hereford, Herefordshire, England.
-The building is a Grade II* listed building.
+The building, which is the home of Hereford City Council, is a Grade II* listed building.

 History

-The original town hall was an ornate timber building in the Tudor style which had been completed in 1620.
+The original town hall, also known as the Market Hall, was an ornate timber building in the Tudor style which had been completed in 1620.
 It was described by Nikolaus Pevsner as "a sight to thrill any visitor from England or abroad.
 It was the most fantastic black and white building imaginable, three-storeyed, with gables and the richest, most curious decoration."
-However, after becoming very decrepit, it was demolished in 1861.
+In 1792, the top floor and tower were removed due to concerns about the strength of the timber supporting columns, and the remaining structure was re-roofed and covered with plaster.

+The town hall and its adjacent structures were known as Butcher's Row, named after the public market which operated in the open space between the buildings' pillars.
+In 1862, Butcher's Row was demolished to improve traffic flow.
+Surviving structures include the similarly-designed Grange Court and Old House.